 How can I convert VHS to DVD?

-If you don’t want to buy any gear or can’t afford the time to digitise all your VHS tapes, there are companies providing a commercial service but prices will soon add up if you have lots of tapes.
+If you don’t want to buy any gear or can’t afford the time to digitise all your VHS tapes, various companies provide a commercial service but prices will soon add up if you have lots of tapes.

-Most people will want to go down the cheaper route.
-One option is a VHS/DVD combo player (again widely available new and second hand, even though they're largely obsolete) since most of these will let you record from VHS directly to a DVD (which can then be 'ripped' to a digital file on your laptop if that's what you want).
+There are cheaper methods of making this conversion, and one option is to buy or use a VHS/DVD combo player (again widely available second hand) since most of these will let you record from VHS directly to a DVD which can then be 'ripped' to a digital file on your laptop if that's what you want.